 e.
-The Walker Family Trust earned \$500 of income this year.
+The Walker Family Trust earned \$500 of gross income this year.

-90. For the 2015 tax returns, indicate when the statute of limitation expires and why.
+90. For the 2016 tax returns, indicate when the statute of limitation expires and why.

+- a.
+Phoenix filed his tax return on February 28, 2017. - b.
+Jill and Randy filed their tax return on August 16, 2017.

+c.
+Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return.d.
+Jerry filed his tax return on May 22, 2017 but has accidentally underreported his taxable income by 30%.

+91. For the 2016 tax returns, indicate when the statute of limitation expires and why.

 a.
-Phoenix filed his tax return on February 28, 2016.
+Simon filed his tax return on April 10, 2017.

 b.
-Jill and Randy filed their tax return on August 16, 2016.
+Billy and Barbara filed their tax returns late on December 1, 2017.

 c.
-Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return.d.
-Jerry filed his tax return on May 22, 2016 but has accidentally underreported his taxable income by 30%.

-- 91. For the 2015 tax returns, indicate when the statute of limitation expires and why. - a.
-Simon filed his tax return on April 10, 2016. - b.
-Billy and Barbara filed their tax returns late on December 1, 2016. - c.
 Pearson earns a living through various illegal activities.
-He filed his tax return on March 14, 2016 but did not report his illegal income on his tax return. - d.
-Luther filed his tax return on July 17, 2016 but has accidentally underreported his taxable gross income by 20%.
+He filed his tax return on March 14, d.
+Luther filed his tax return on July 17, 2017 but has accidentally underreported his taxable gross income by 20%.